nmkedziora/ilib-mono-by-natk/docs-website/docs/ilib-common/src/namespaces/JSUtils.md

 Perform a shallow copy of the source object to the target object.
-This only copies the assignments of the source properties to the target properties, but not recursively from there.<p>
+This only copies the assignments of the source properties to the target properties, but not recursively from there.

 #### Parameters